ABTSoftware/SciChart.Wpf.Examples/Sandbox/CustomerExamples/Readme.md

 An example showing how to create a sort of a timeline control using SciChart WPF

+### OffScreen Export

+Demonstrates offscreen exporting of a chart or multiple charts to '.png' file.
+Also demonstrates an offscreen export using SciChart clonning functionality.

 ### Touch Input Sandbox

 A sandbox application with a SciChart WPF Chart allowing you to test out all the different zoom, pan and tooltip options on a touch screen.
 Also includes a custom Multi Touch ChartModifierBase example